Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.hget(...)

-Get a field value from a hash structure, parameters are as follows:
+Get the value of a field in a hash structure.
+Parameters are as follows:

 Type |